 Hungarian Beef Stew (Goulash)

-Goulash, pronounced as GOO-lash, is a stew made of meat and vegetables that is native to Hungary and other regions of Central Europe.
+Goulash, pronounced as GOO-lash, is a Hungarian stew made of meat and vegetables that is native to Hungary and other regions of Central Europe.
 I was first introduced to goulash when we visited Budapest several years ago.
 I’ve mentioned it before, but my favourite part of travelling is always to try the traditional local foods.
 I do my best to research the country’s food culture and traditional dishes and research restaurants before we travel.
 Be it Goulash in Hungary (winner), haggis in Scotland (winner) or pickled herring in Iceland (not a winner), I will try anything once for the experience.

-Although very similar to a traditional British beef stew, the distinguishing factor of a goulash is the inclusion of paprika and caraway seeds in the dish.
+Although very similar to a traditional British beef stew, the distinguishing factor of a Hungarian stew is the inclusion of paprika and caraway seeds in the dish.
 It gives the stew it’s vibrant red colour and a slight sweetness to the savoury dish.
-Depending on the region, some goulash recipes are served with a side of noodles or potatoes, however I opted to include potatoes right into the dish.
+Depending on the region, some goulash recipes are served with a side of noodles or potatoes, however, I opted to include potatoes right into the dish.
 This recipe also freezes very well, making it a great meal prep idea for weeks to come.

 - Prep Time: 30 minutes